How CyberLab Executed Targeted Attack Simulations in Financial Services

 For some organisations, this presents a short‑term opportunity.
 For most, however, preparing for the new requirements is the more sustainable approach.

-How Can Organisations Prepare for Cyber Essentials Certification After May 2026?
+How can organisations prepare for Cyber Essentials certification after May 2026?

 Key preparation steps include:

-• Reviewing MFA coverage across all systems
+- Reviewing MFA and account separation coverage across all systems

-• Bringing all cloud services into scope
+- Bringing all cloud services into scope

-• Updating asset inventories and scoping assumptions
+- Updating asset inventories and scoping assumptions

-• Strengthening backup and recovery processes
+- Strengthening backup and recovery processes

-• Aligning development practices with secure coding standards
+- Aligning development practices with secure coding standards

-How Can CyberLab Support Your Cyber Essentials Journey Post‑May 2026?
+How can CyberLab support your Cyber Essentials journey post-May 2026?

 Navigating updated Cyber Essentials requirements can be complex, particularly for organisations with growing cloud environments.